Is Laser Level Accuracy Important?

 Its both a yes and no. The important thing is that the laser level accuracy is good enough for the job that you are using it for.

-In reality with laser level accuracy pretty much all lasers on the market today have a tolerance rated between 1mm to 6mm in 20m.
-For indoor work over short ranges any rating in this band would be fine as most of the time you would not be able to or need to work to any finer tolerances.
+In reality with laser level accuracy pretty much all lasers have a tolerance rated between 1mm to 6mm in 20m.
+For indoor work over short ranges any rating in this band would be fine.
+As most of the time you would not be able to or need to work to any finer tolerances.

-For long range outdoor lasers, something within the band of 1mm to 4mm in 20m would be fine as users are likely to generate more error variance by the way receivers and staffs they are used than by the tolerance of the laser itself.
+A band of 1mm to 4mm in 20m would be fine for long range outdoor lasers, as users are likely to generate more error variance by the way receivers and staffs they are used than by the tolerance of the laser itself.
 In specialised high accuracy engineering environment the tolerance of a laser becomes far more important.

 Most brands rate accuracy as a number millimeter over a number of meters such as 2mm over 20m or 3mm over 30m.
 One brand I’m aware of quotes accuracy in arc seconds which for the average person makes it impossible to compare.
 The reality for the brand in question is that when you convert their arc second figure over to mm per m its about the same as other comparable brands.